brotatotes/bht-automation/bht gen 3/Philippians/Chapter 2/Philippians 2 28 bht.md

 # Philippians 2:28 Commentary Help Text

 ## BHT:
-The Apostle Paul's delicate touches of affection are evident in his desire for the Philippians to rejoice in seeing Epaphroditus.
-By doing so, Paul's own sorrow would be lessened, displaying his deep care and love for both parties involved.
-This selflessness and prioritization of their well-being above his own is a beautiful expression of Paul's feelings.
-The comfort and relief he gains from knowing they are rejoicing reflects his genuine affection for them.
+The Apostle's delicate affection is revealed in his hope that the Philippians' joy upon seeing Epaphroditus will lessen his own sorrow.
+He sends Epaphroditus diligently, eager to ease his concern for the Philippians and to see their joy restored.
+St. Paul truly prioritizes the well-being of the Philippians, even at his own disadvantage.
+Knowing that the Philippians will be rejoicing in Epaphroditus' return, the Apostle can find solace and his sorrow can be lessened.

 ## Choicest Commentary Quotes:
 ### Henry Alford: